danielwbeebe/My-News-Bubble-App/readme.md

 ## What is 'My News Bubble'?

-'My News Bubble' is an app in which users can register and create a unqiue profile of their favorite news sources.
+'My News Bubble' is an app in which users can register and create a unqiue profile and then select from a menu of news sources to read the top news story from that source.

-When a user logs in, the app will list over a dozen major news sources to choose from.
-The user simply has to click an 'add' button to add the news source to that users 'bubble'.
+When a user logs in, the app lists over a dozen major news sources to choose from.
+The user simply has to click a button to add the news source to that users 'bubble' and then read the title and summary of the top story from the article.
+A photo from the article will also appear, as well as a link to the original news source.

-The user can always go back to the user's 'bubble' (profile) and remove a news source later.

-The heart of the app is the user's news feed, which will include the top news stories from the user's selected favorite news sources.

 The app is deployed at: https://news-bubble.herokuapp.com/